NVIDIA/NeMo-Framework-Launcher/README.md

 ##### 6.2.2.1.
 Overview

-For all multimodal models (except Instruct-Pix2Pix; see Section 5.2.3), we provide a generic pipeline as detailed below to download and prepare the dataset.
+For all multimodal models (except Instruct-Pix2Pix and ControlNet; see Section 6.2.3 and Section 6.2.5), we provide a generic pipeline as detailed below to download and prepare the dataset.
 The pipeline is suitable for any multimodal datasets hosted on the [Hugging Face data repository](https://huggingface.co/datasets?task_categories=task_categories:text-to-image) where the data is stored as one or more parquet files.
 The pipeline processes the dataset into the